- Home

 About the lecture

-It's sometimes difficult to predict how long research will take.
-Therefore, it's wise to complete all the credits you need to graduate as soon as possible.
+It can be difficult to predict how long research will take.
+Therefore, it's wise to complete your required credits as early as possible.

-For those enrolled from outside the university (though I had a different major in undergraduate studies), it's also important to attend undergraduate lectures and learn the basics.
-Although there are limitations on undergraduate lectures, some can be counted toward graduation credits, so I actively attended them.
-I also attended seminars in other courses to broaden my knowledge.
+For those who entered from outside the university (my undergraduate major was different), it's important to attend undergraduate lectures and learn the fundamentals.
+While there are limitations, some undergraduate lectures can be included in your graduation credits, so I actively took them.
+I also broadened my knowledge by attending seminars in other courses.
+What

-The most difficult part was the increased number of chores, such as lab management, seminar management, and dinner party arrangements.
-I think it's the same in any lab: you can't devote all your time to studying or research.
-As a graduate student, I realized how important it is to manage your time and schedule.
+was challenging was the increase in miscellaneous tasks, such as becoming the lab administrator, managing seminars, and setting up dinner parties.
+I think it's the same in any research lab; you can't dedicate all your time to studying and research.
+As a graduate student, I've keenly felt that self-management of time and schedule is paramount.

 T.K.'s timetable